Tuition fees and instrument lending

 Terms of Payment

 All tuition fees charged by the Vantaa Music Institute are charged once per semester and invoiced and paid as a single payment.
-Autumn semester tuition fees’ due date is in October, and for spring semester tuition fees it is in February.
+Autumn semester tuition fees’ due date is in October, and for spring semester tuition fees it is in March.
 You are welcome to come and visit any group session once free of charge.
 For any further visits your will charged the full tuition fee.
 If a student wants to quit their studies, the institute must be notified via email at musiikkiopisto@vantaa.fi.

 If a student skips three consecutive lessons/sessions without notifying their teacher, the institute considers the student in question to have quit their studies.
 For any studies that the student has discontinued before the semester has ended, we will charge the full tuition fee.